pink-cupcakes/TrueAccord/README.md

 cd TrueAccord
 go run true_accord
 ```
-Note: the binary, the executable can be run directly.
+Note: the executible binary is included and can be run directly.
 If it fails - check if the environment variables were set.